 The minstrels who specialized in imitating African Americans were initially referred to as “Negro delineators.”
 Many of them, however crudely, made honest attempts to mimic the music of African Americans on plantations in the south.
 Some studied or learned from Black musicians within their integrated minstrel troupes, or from their competitors in African American blackface troupes.
 This was the start of the banjo’s slow shift from being associated with African Americans in the 19th century to being associated with rural whites in the 20th.

-As many of these performers, black as well as white, were from the North the portrayal of the music was largely mythological.
+As nearly all of these performers, Black as well as white, were from the North the portrayal of the music was largely mythological.
 This was true even in the case of African Americans Williams and Walker, an 1890s comedy team that billed themselves as “Two Real Coons”.
-They helped popularize cakewalk competitions, said to have origins on southern plantations.
+They helped popularize cakewalk competitions, said to have origins on Southern plantations.

 Another African American, Ernest Hogan, kicked off the “Coon Song” craze of the 1890s with his song “All Coons Look Alike to Me”.
 He claimed that the original song, which is sung from the perspective of a women in a brothel, had used the word “pimp” but the sheet music publishers censored it.
 He subbed in the word “coon” because it fit.
 Before that song the use of the word “coon” was not widespread.

 Both of the above examples, cakewalk competitions and “coon songs”, began outside of minstrelsy.
-By the 1890s new crazes and popular songs were not passing from the minstrel stage to the public they were being absorbed from the public and sometimes being performed by minstrels.
+By the 1890s new crazes and popular songs were not passing from the minstrel stage to the public they were being absorbed by minstrels chasing what was popular.

 You can call the adoption of Black music by whites theft, but to remove all musical phrasings, rhythms, and lyrical passages that were invoked in minstrel performance from the repertoire would require eliminating nearly any influence African Americans had on American music in the 19th century.